North Carolina Child Support Modification Laws

 When less than three years have elapsed, CSS or courts must verify that a change in circumstances occurred for either parent to render the case eligible for review.
 These circumstances may include:

 If a party can provide evidence of situations such as these, set out by CCS in their Qualified Change in Circumstances, they may qualify for review and subsequent modification.
 However, not all situations are eligible for modification under this standard.
 For example, neither a standalone significant increase nor a significant voluntary decrease in a parent's income will merit a child support modification.
+The child support guidelines also state that incarceration is not voluntary unemployment and thus not sufficient to mandate child support modification.

 North Carolina Child Support Modification Laws at a Glance